 Surely quitter and partir can both mean to leave.

 In a recent C1 test I was asked to complete the sentence, " Après........, ils se sont perdus."

 After leaving, they got lost.
 I wrote, " Après avoir quitté, ils se sont perdus".
 My answer was marked as incorrect.
 Why?

-This relates to:Après être allé = After going (auxiliary être) -
+This question relates to:French lesson "Après être allé = After going (auxiliary être)"

 Kwiziq language super star